ESMS-Group-Public/BayesECR/README.md

 t        =     ;     % Time [1xN]
 z        =     ;     % Row vector as a function of t [1xN]
 ```
-Below this you should enter your dimensions of the specimen.
+Below this you should enter half the dimensions of the specimen.
 ```
 ax       =     ;
 ay       =     ;